 Most of the modern state of Serbia was part of the Roman Empire for about 600 years, from the 1st century BC until the arrival of the Slavs in the Balkans during the 6th century AD.
 This ancient monument could have been a significant addition to the known ancient history of Serbia because it also provided new evidence about a war in the area of Singidunum or ancient Belgrade.

 Stolen Artifact an Example of Daring, Swift Archaeological Theft

-Well, the something seemed to spook the gang, as the stone has now been found, after an appeal across the media by National Museum of Belgrade.
+Well, then something seemed to spook the gang, as the stone was soon found, after an appeal across the media by National Museum of Belgrade.

 But as bad as this all sounds, it gets worse, because this type of daylight robbery is commonplace in Serbia.